Am I a "loose" woman?

 If and when you get married or have another male sexual partner, most of what he should be enjoying in sex is YOU, as a person with a whole mind and whole body, and what you two share together, not one part of your body.
 Partnered sex is about so much more than just penis or vagina, and about so much more than just vaginal intercourse -- if and when it's not, it doesn't tend to be all that enjoyable for most people for very long.
 Partnered sex should also take into account our bodies just as they are, in whatever state they are in.

 Even if say, you had a child and did have a few months where your vagina felt more "loose" to your partner, then you and your partner should simply be adapting the sex that you have to your unique bodies, experimenting to find any number of things that feel great.
-As well, and as explained in some of those links I gave you, when a woman becomes sexually aroused, her vagina SHOULD loosen enough to have sex feel comfortable and pleasurable for her -- any man who wants a greater feeling of tightness than an aroused woman's vagina provides has a lot of options for kinds of sex where he can get a "tighter" sensation, such as receptive manual sex (AKA, handjobs or masturbation), and the same goes for women.
+As well, and as explained in some of those links I gave you, when a person with a vagina becomes sexually aroused, their vagina SHOULD loosen enough to have sex feel comfortable and pleasurable for them -- any man who wants a greater feeling of tightness than an aroused person's vagina provides has a lot of options for kinds of sex where he can get a "tighter" sensation, such as receptive manual sex (AKA, handjobs or masturbation), and the same goes for women.

 If any given sexual activity isn't feeling like we want it to, or providing us with the kinds of sensations we want that day, all we need to do is find the activity or position or adaptation to meet those wants and needs.
 Everyone's bodies can usually do any number of things without any need for adapting -- or worrying about adapting -- that BODY.